 Freshly opened coconutWhen we were FINALLY seated, the waiter told us that the crab would be out at about 8:30pm.
 “That crab better be worth all these waiting” I thought as I enjoyed the fleshy coconut and its sweet water.
 Unfortunately for us, we were seated next to the entrance of the kitchen.
 It was amusing for others to see us crane our necks in excitement every time a waiter comes out of the kitchen to bring out their claypot crab bee hoon.
 This was of course before our smiles turn to frowns as the waiter passed our table to serve it to another customer.

 Seafood Sapo TofuWe were smart enough to buck the trend and order other dishes that do not involve crabs.
 These dishes made it out to the table earlier than we had anticipated (but to our delight.)
 First we had Seafood Sapo Tofu, which was quite ordinary, and common in Chinese restaurants.

+Sea Scallops Wrapped in Deep-Fried TaroWe also tried the Sea Scallops Wrapped in Deep-Fried Taro.
+While the taro was crunchy and generous in portion, the scallop was not as big or juicy as I had hoped for.
 To prove we are such taro-fans, we ordered a second taro dish.
 Unfortunately I did not remember the name of this dish.
 The deep-fried taro serves as a bowl, containing a mix of stir fried vegetables and prawns with deep-fried chicken, topped off with some cashew nuts.
 Overall, a decent dish which satisfied our palates and fill our empty stomachs while we wait for the crabs to arrive.

 Chili Crab and Mantou